divnix/digga/README.md

    your projects.

 ## Modules, Profiles & Suites
-For nixos- & home-manager-modules, _digga_ allows you to distinguish between _modules_, _profiles_ and _suites_.
+For NixOS- & home-manager-modules, _Digga_ allows you to distinguish between _modules_, _profiles_ and _suites_.

 - **Modules** are abstract configurations that, while holding the implementation, do not